gabefletch/gabefletch/README.md

 # About Gabe Fletcher
-Gabe is a sound engineer and web developer working to make modified software accessible to everyone.
+Gabe is a sound designer and web developer attending Shenandoah University in Winchester, VA.<br>
+Gabe is also an avid believer in ethical hacking and software modification that benefits the masses.<br>

 ## Gabe's Projects
 ### The Gabe Fletcher Landing Page